-Teach English in Spain in Spanish Public Schools
+Teach English in Spain in a School Setting

 Speaking Spanish is not a requirement to take part in the program.
 However, participants are required to be from a country whose official language is English.
 The conditions and requirements, as well as the monthly stipend, will vary depending on the region: